 Learn About the Federal Student Loan Repayment Plans

-After “Pomp and Circumstance” ends, most college graduates have about six months to get their financial lives settled before they start repaying student loans.
+After college ends, most graduates have about six months to get their financial lives settled before they start repaying student loans.
 Instead of taking this time to research their options, though, they blithely settle for whatever the loan servicer offers, even though it places a financial burden on them.

-- Standard Repayment Plan: This is the repayment plan that will be “assigned” to you if you make no alternate choice.
+This is the repayment plan that will be “assigned” to you if you make no alternate choice.
 Payments are set at a fixed amount, and you usually pay this amount for up to 10 years—or up to 30 years for Consolidation Loans.
 If you feel that you can afford this amount, this is usually the best approach as you know how much you will pay for how long.
 The total amount of principal and interest you will repay is usually less than other options.

-- Graduated Repayment Plan: If your estimated income is lower at first, but you expect it will increase over time, this might be a better option.
+If your estimated income is lower at first, but you expect it will increase over time, this might be a better option.
 Here your payments will be lower initially and then increase, usually every two years.
-Similar to the standard repayment plan, you will usually pay this amount for up to 10 years or up to 30 years for Consolidation Loans.
-Because your initial payments are lower, more interest accrues, so the total amount you repay over time will be higher than the standard plan.
+Similar to the standard repayment plan, you will usually pay this amount for up to 10 years or up to 30 years for

-- Income-Contingent Repayment Plan (ICR): This does not apply to Consolidation Loans.
-In this plan, your monthly payment is the lesser amount of 20 percent of discretionary income, or the amount you would pay on a repayment plan with a fixed payment over 12 years, adjusted according to your income.
+This does not apply to Consolidation Loans.
+In this plan, your monthly payment is the lesser amount of 20% of discretionary income or the amount you would pay on a repayment plan with a fixed payment over 12 years, adjusted according to your income.

 Repayment plans can be changed at any time.
 It is best to talk to your student loan servicer if you have questions.
 Lessons learned by college grads can also be great student loan primers for students just about to head off to college.
 Make smarter decisions about your financial aid package now, and you might not have so many money problems later.